-The objective of the partnership was to provide health services and medical coordination to beneficiaries based on the concept of social responsibility.
+The partnership's objective was to provide health services and medical coordination to beneficiaries based on social responsibility.

 - Partnership agreement with Mohamed Ibrahim Al-Subaie Endowment:

-The objective of the partnership was to support and finance an initiative to reduce surgery waiting time in MOH hospitals and the “Visiting Doctor” program in ophthalmology.
+The partnership's objective was to support and finance an initiative to reduce surgery waiting time in MOH hospitals and the “Visiting Doctor” program in ophthalmology.

 Partnerships in the Housing Sector